capnproto/ekam/README.md

 If you invoke Ekam with the `-c` option, it will watch the source tree for changes and rebuild derived files as needed.
 In this way, you can simply leave Ekam running while you work on your code, and get information about errors almost immediately on saving.

-Note that this feature works best on Linux.
-FreeBSD and OSX lack a scalable way to watch large directory trees.
-Ekam will use `kqueue`'s `EVFILT_VNODE` on these systems, but this can be problematic because it requires opening a file descriptor for every file watched.
-Particularly on OSX, this can quickly exhaust the per-process file descriptor limit.

 ## IDE plugins and other external clients

 Ekam can, while running, export a network interface which allows other programs to query the state of the build, including receiving the task tree and error logs.
 To support this, you must compile Ekam with Cap'n Proto.